-JACKSON, Mississippi — Oral arguments in a lawsuit over whether a Mississippi high school student was exercising his right of free speech when he posted a rap song online criticizing two coaches he accused of misconduct toward female students are now set for May 12.
+JACKSON, Mississippi — A federal court has ruled that a Mississippi high school student was not exercising his right of free speech when he posted a rap song online criticizing two coaches he claimed were guilty of misconduct toward female students.